Security Considerations for a SQL Server Installation

 Using the correct file system increases security.
 For SQL Server installations, you should do the following tasks:

-Use the NTFS file system (NTFS).
-NTFS is the preferred file system for installations of SQL Server because it is more stable and recoverable than FAT file systems.
-NTFS also enables security options like file and directory access control lists (ACLs) and Encrypting File System (EFS) file encryption.
+Use the NT file system (NTFS) or Resilient File System (ReFS).
+NTFS and ReFS are the recommended file system for installations of SQL Server because it is more stable and recoverable than FAT32 file systems.
+NTFS or ReFS also enable security options like file and directory access control lists (ACLs).
+NTFS also supports Encrypting File System (EFS) - file encryption.
 During installation, SQL Server will set appropriate ACLs on registry keys and files if it detects NTFS.
 These permissions should not be changed.
 Future releases of SQL Server might not support installation on computers with FAT file systems.

 Disable NetBIOS and Server Message Block